Use of Indwelling Urinary Catheters | Acute Care Catheter Use | Indications for indwelling urinary catheter use

 - Instances in which a caregiver is not present to provide incontinence care

-Hospitals use indwelling catheters more than any other medical device.
+Hospitals use IUCs more than any other medical device.
 Because the most important risk factor for catheter-associated bacteriuria is duration of catheterization, most catheters in hospitalized patients are placed for only 2 to 4 days.

-Extended indwelling catheter use in older patients sustaining hip fracture who are discharged to skilled nursing facilities with a catheter in place have been associated with poorer outcomes because these individuals are at higher risk of rehospitalization for CAUTIs and sepsis.
+Extended indwelling catheter use in older adult patients sustaining hip fracture who are discharged to skilled nursing facilities with a catheter in place have been associated with poorer outcomes because these individuals are at higher risk of rehospitalization for CAUTIs and sepsis.
 Increased mortality at 30 days is seen in these individuals when compared to patients whose catheter was removed prior to discharge.
+In hospitalized older medical patients with UI, without a specific indication, an IUC has been associated with a greater risk of death - four times as great during hospitalization and two times as great within 90 days after discharge.

 The risk of infection is associated with the method and duration of catheterization, the quality of catheter care, and host susceptibility.
 Around 50% of hospitalized patients catheterized longer than 7 to 10 days contract bacteriuria.